 Sharp Shape’s Value

 A unique business model has built Sharp Shape.
 Sharp Shape, a technology company located in Silicon Valley, has been innovating in the orthotic automation field for 23 years without capital and funds from investors.
-In the tech world, you almost always need funds and your business becomes either a tycoon or a martyr in several years.
+In the tech world, you almost always need funds, and your business becomes either a tycoon or a martyr in several years.
 Sharp Shape is neither of them.
 We think differently: we rely on the time that we spent in our business.
 We had a plan: we make $1 profit in the first year, and make $2 the second year, $4 the third, $8 the next…… At the 25th year, we could make more than 16 million (224) dollars.
-Although we are far short of that, it has been our strong will, which leads our way till today.
+Although we are far short of that, it has been our strong will that leads our way until today.
 If profits are too short, other businesses quit.
-We love what we do and we believe in what we are doing is beneficial to our customers.
+We love what we do and we believe what we are doing is beneficial to our customers.
 To build a tall monument, assume one either needs 30 people and spends 2 years, or needs 2 people and spends 30 years.
 We believe the latter and we strive for it, no matter how strong the competition is.
 Our business model may not work for everyone, but it works, especially in a small industry or a niche market.
 AOMS is a living and proven example.

 The first generation of the AOMS software has lasted for more than 20 years.
 The second generation of the AOMS software has come to the door way to be release.
 The new software inherited the simplicity of the first generation and improved the curves.
 While our foot scanners are in constant need, the new scanner designs are on the blue print.
-This is an end-less journey to better and cheaper product.
+This is an endless journey to a better and cheaper product.
 Our current AOMS TOT is an example of such journey.

 Challenges that Sharp Shape Faces